jedmijares/Watch-Me-Game/README.md

 <img src="https://github.com/jedmijares/Watch-Me-Game/blob/main/media/spriteDebugging.png" alt="Debug Interface" width="600"/>

 Thankfully, PyBoy offers some helpful debugging tools that let me proceed.
 By observing the sprite and tile data tables as I played the game myself, I could find the identifiers for each character's sprites and pass that through PyBoy to find the location of each character in real time.
-From there, all I had to do was write the bot itself, which may have been the simplest part of the process.

 ### Bots

 The first bot I wrote was for Manhole.
-This one simply checks if a character is about to fall off the bridge, and positions the player to catch them if so.
+This one uses the sprite positions collected above to determine if a character is about to fall off the bridge, and positions the player to catch them if so.
 This one can play the game indefinitely.

 <img src="https://github.com/jedmijares/Watch-Me-Game/blob/main/media/manhole.gif" width="250" />